-This section describes cumulative actions within and in the vicinity of the GSA for the purpose of considering potential cumulative impacts in Section 4.14, Cumulative Impacts, of this EA.
-Table 3-20 lists and describes present and reasonably foreseeable future off-Airport projects that have been considered for potential cumulative impacts in the resource categories evaluated.
-Table 3-21 lists the related on-Airport projects.
-Spatial and temporal boundaries were delineated to ascertain appropriate parameters for analysis of cumulative effects.
+This section describes cumulative actions within the GSA for the purpose of considering potential cumulative impacts in Section 4.14, Cumulative Impacts, of this EA.
+In accordance with NEPA, a discussion of cumulative impacts resulting from projects that are proposed, under construction, recently completed, or planned for implementation in the near future is required.
+Table 3-20 lists and describes past, present, and reasonably foreseeable future projects that have been considered for potential cumulative impacts in the resource categories evaluated.
 Projects considered in this evaluation meet three criteria: